-For a lot of OEM jobs, time is a factor.
+For a lot of OEM jobs, especially for custom roll forming projects, time is a factor.
 That can mean time workers spend waiting for materials to show up on the assembly line.
 Or time spent on transportation.

 The point is, if your vendor is making a bunch of worthless extra stuff, it’s stealing capacity from what you really want.

-With a more focused flow, an issue can be more quickly detected at one of the production steps.
+With a more streamlined process, an issue can be quickly detected at one of the production steps.
 This keeps your supply chain from dealing with defective products in large batches.

 2. Quick Die Change

-The only reason large-batch producing used to be “efficient” was because setup time was so long.
+The only reason large-batch producing used to be “efficient” was because setup time for the roll forming machines was so long.
 But in reality, old-school manufacturers were masking the problem with inventory instead of addressing the problem itself: That the setup times needed to be addressed because they took too long.